owncloud/docs/docs/build-the-docs.md

 - [macOS](http://brewformulas.org/Make)
 - [Microsoft Windows](http://gnuwin32.sourceforge.net/install.html)

-When installed, run the command below in the root directory of the repository, to generate the manuals.
+When installed, run the command below in the root directory of the repository, to generate PDF versions of the _administration_, _developer_ and _user_ manuals.

 ```console
 make pdf
 ```

-The PDF files will be generated in the build directory, and will be named after the configuration file.
-The build directory is called `build` and is located in the root of the repository.

-The Make target invokes [asciidoctor-pdf](https://github.com/asciidoctor/asciidoctor-pdf), passing it:
+`make pdf` invokes [asciidoctor-pdf](https://github.com/asciidoctor/asciidoctor-pdf) and passes it:

-1. **[The configuration file](https://github.com/asciidoctor/asciidoctor-pdf/blob/master/docs/theming-guide.adoc) to use** (*which you can find more details about below*).
+1. **The configuration file to use**

+    This configuration file, based on [the asciidoctor-pdf theming guide](https://github.com/asciidoctor/asciidoctor-pdf/blob/master/docs/theming-guide.adoc), contains all the essential details required to build a PDF version of one of the manuals.

-  This contains the list of files to use as the PDF's source material, along with front-matter.
+    This includes the list of files to use as the PDF's source material as well as the required YAML front-matter.
 The front-matter includes details such as whether to render a table of contents, the icon set to use, and the images base directory.

-See below for details on how to generate the initial configuration file, if it is missing.
-2. **The custom theme directory and the custom theme file.**
+2. **The custom theme directory and the custom theme file**

     This ensures that the defaults are overridden, where relevant, to ensure that the generated PDF is as close to the current ownCloud style as possible.

+When generated, the PDF files will be generated in the build directory (`build`), and will be named after the respective manual.
+The build directory is called `build` and is located in the root of the repository.

 ### A Note About Custom Fonts